Calmarius/pl2019_3/README.md

 ## Implementing the features

 We must point out that the language itself is empty.
 It doesn't come with features. it's the developer's task to add these to the language in a form of command node callbacks.
-Most thing can be implemented quite simply.
+Most things can be implemented quite simply.

-The full documentation is available
+The full documentation is available as Doxygen document if you make it, or you can read the comments in headers.

 ### Hello world

-As usual in programming language we would like to print stuff first.
+As usual in programming languages, we would like to print stuff first.
 So we can implement it as follows:

     struct PrintLnCommand : pfx::Command
     {